twinfoundation/rights-management/packages/rights-management-models/docs/reference/interfaces/IPolicyManagementPointComponent.md

 # Interface: IPolicyManagementPointComponent

 Interface describing a Policy Management Point (PMP) contract.
-Provide the policies to the PDP based on the data and identities.
+Provide the policies to the Policy Decision Point (PDP) based on the data and identities.

 ## Extends